geoeo/models-cv/README.md

 See save_points examples on how the camera/trajectories are defined.

 ### Coordiante System
-Currently the views/feautres are defined in the Computer Graphics Coordinate System of +X Right, +Y Up, +Z Back
+Currently the views/feautres are defined in the Computer Graphics coordinate system of +X Right, +Y Up, +Z Back

 For a Computer Vision coordiante system roate poses around +X with a value of PI.
 For features invert the y component.